High heart rate strength training (HHRST)

-Alternate the intensity levels between the twice a week and three times a week sessions.
-At the same time you are alternating, you will also be raising and lowering the percentages each week until you are working out at between 80% and 85% in both categories.
+Alternate the intensity levels between the twice a week and three times a week session.
+At the same time, you are alternating, you will also be raising and lowering the percentages each week until you are working out at between 80% and 85% in both categories.

 Appendix A - Maximum heart rate (HRmax)

 The most commonly method to determine your HRmax is to subtract your age from 220.
 However, this can be off as much as 10% of the true figure.
 Once you have determined your HRmax multiply this answer by 60-80% and you will have your exercise target heart range.
 The Karvonen formula is a better option to use:

 The most precise target heart rate formula is the one devised by Tanaka: